Scouts-Victoria-Program/scouthack/instructions.md

 All the bits we've written so far would appear inside the `<body>` element, which is where the main part of the web page lives.

 Now that we've got the basics of HTML, we'll start working on a complete HTML web page example that will be the basis for the website we're making this weekend.

+## Renaming our web page

+Before we move on, let's rename our `index.html` file to `my-page.html`.

+Once we've done that, copy `template.html` to `index.html`.
+This template will form the basis for the rest of our website.